garrandall/popular-music-data/tracks/i-like-it-debarge.md

 I like it (I like), I like it (That's right)
 I really (I like), really like it (Uh, uh)
 I'm for it (I'm for it), adore (I like)
-So come let me enjoy it (Ooh... ooh... ooh...)
+So come let me enjoy it (Oh... oh.. ooh)

-Ooh... and I like
+Oh... and I like
-Ooh, I like it, ooh...
+Oh, I like it, oh..
-Ooh... and I like
+Oh... and I like
 I'm just tryin' to satisfy you, girl,
 You know I really like it